DBCDK/rje/README.md

 ## Various utility functions `Q.js`

-The `Q` module contains various utility functions. *NOTICE: this API is highly unstable and for internal use, do not rely on it*.
+The `Q` module contains various utility functions. *NOTICE: this API is not final and for internal use at the moment, do not rely on it for external components yet*.

 - `Q.features` an object, containing som info on the environment, ie.:
     - `Q.features.nodejs` is truthy if we are in node